Buildings torched in Guinea ahead of referendum

 Protesters attacked several buildings and destroyed voting material overnight Friday into Saturday, several local officials told AFP.

-A police station in the central Mamou region was targetted by attackers who “tore up (voter) lists and ransacked dozens of boxes containing electoral cards,” an official told AFP Saturday.
+A police station in the central Mamou region was targeted by attackers who "tore up (voter) lists and ransacked dozens of boxes containing electoral cards," an official told AFP Saturday.

 "Things are bubbling up all over the country," an official from the interior ministry said Saturday, speaking on condition of anonymity.